 When God gets a hold of a wife's heart, everything changes.
 She changes, her marriage changes, and her family changes.
-Generations are changed when wives come alive in Christ.
+Generations are forever impacted when wives come alive in Christ.
 Thank you impacting wives through leading a small group based on Dear Wife.
-Together, we believe that we can create a larger impact than if we were alone.
-So, CHEERS to progress, learning, love, and linking arms!
+Together, we create a more powerful impact for the Kingdom than if we were alone.
+So, CHEERS to progress, learning, love, and liking arms!